ray-project/ray/doc/source/ray-core/actors.rst

             :end-before: __cancel_end__

-In Ray, task cancellation behavior is contingent on the task's current state:
+In Ray, Task cancellation behavior is contingent on the Task's current state:

 **Unscheduled Tasks**:
-If the actor task hasn't been scheduled yet, Ray attempts to cancel the scheduling.
+If the Actor Task hasn't been scheduled yet, Ray attempts to cancel the scheduling.
-When successfully cancelled at this stage, invoking ``ray.get(actor_task_ref)`` will produce a :class:`TaskCancelledError <ray.exceptions.TaskCancelledError>`.
+When successfully cancelled at this stage, invoking ``ray.get(actor_task_ref)`` produce a :class:`TaskCancelledError <ray.exceptions.TaskCancelledError>`.

 **Running Actor Tasks (Regular Actor, Threaded Actor)**:
-For tasks classified as single threaded actor or a multi-threaded actor, Ray offers no mechanism for interruption.
+For tasks classified as a single-threaded Actor or a multi-threaded Actor, Ray offers no mechanism for interruption.

 **Running Async Actor Tasks**:
-For tasks classified as `async actors <_async-actors>`, Ray seeks to cancel the associated `asyncio.Task`.
+For Tasks classified as `async Actors <_async-actors>`, Ray seeks to cancel the associated `asyncio.Task`.
 This cancellation approach aligns with the standards presented in `asyncio task cancellation <https://docs.python.org/3/library/asyncio-task.html#task-cancellation>`__.
 Note that `asyncio.Task` won't be interrupted in the middle of execution if you don't `await` within the async function.

-**Cancelation Guarantee**:
+**Cancellation Guarantee**:
-Ray attempts to cancel tasks on a *best-effort* basis, meaning cancellation isn't always guaranteed.
+Ray attempts to cancel Tasks on a *best-effort* basis, meaning cancellation isn't always guaranteed.
-For example, if the cancellation request doesn't get through to the executor, the task might not be cancelled.
+For example, if the cancellation request doesn't get through to the executor, the Task might not be cancelled.
-You can check if a task was successfully cancelled using ``ray.get(actor_task_ref)``.
+You can check if a Task was successfully cancelled using ``ray.get(actor_task_ref)``.

-**Recursive Cancelation**:
+**Recursive Cancellation**:
-Ray tracks all the children tasks and actor tasks and when ``recursive=True`` argument is given, it cancels all children tasks and actor tasks.
+Ray tracks all child and Actor Tasks.
+When the``recursive=True`` argument is given, it cancels all child and Actor Tasks.

 Scheduling
 ----------